plannigan/columbo/docs/usage-guide/command-line.md

 # Command Line Interface

 In addition to providing an interactive terminal based UI to ask the user each question, `columbo` can also generate a command line argument parser based on the list of `Interaction`s.
-When used in this manor, `Echo` & `Acknowledge` are ignored.
+When used in this manner, `Echo` & `Acknowledge` are ignored.
 To produce a consistent command line argument format, the value of each question's `name` will be transformed using the following rule: